-If you think this job is too tiring and you don’t want to spend your afternoon raking leaves in the garden this October, you can give us a call and we’ll be more than happy to help you with your garden clearance tasks.
+If you think this job is too tiring and you don’t want to spend your afternoon raking leaves in the garden this October, you can call us, and we’ll be more than happy to help you with your garden clearance tasks

-You will need a big bin or you could build your own compost bin out of unused pallets and all of the garden waste from your October garden clearance.
-Throw it all in and add spent vegetables and fruits, moss, cuttings from the lawn, hedge clippings, and kitchen scraps.
+You will need a big bin, or you could build your compost bin out of unused pallets and all of the garden waste from your October garden clearance.
+You can add spent vegetables and fruits, moss, cuttings from the lawn, hedge clippings, and kitchen scraps.
 Compost adds organic richness and minerals to the ground and provides food for your plants.

 People tend to neglect their plants once the weather cools down.
 Just because autumn has arrived, it doesn’t mean that your greens don’t need watering.
 Keep an eye on your potted plants and check for wilting leaves.
 It may be not that hot outside, but pot-bound greens can dry out completely if you leave them without water for too long.

 Don’t forget about trees and shrubs, especially the ones you’ve planted in recent years.
 Make sure that the soil around them is free from grass and weeds.
 Water them regularly and spread a layer of mulch around.
 This will help retain moisture in the soil.